giantswarm/gitops-template/docs/add_org.md

 ## Create a regular GPG key pair for encrypting Organization' secrets (optional step)

-If you intend to keep a secret data under your organization in this repository you need to encrypt them with Mozilla SOPS.
+If you intend to keep secret data under your organization in this repository you need to encrypt them with Mozilla SOPS.
 In order to do so, you need to first generate a regular (dedicated for this single organization) GPG keypair and deliver it to the cluster.
 Follow the below instructions in order to do it.